NINAnor/sscd/README.md

 This repository provides set of tools to run the developed system, to monitor and evaluate its performance and to retrain it when/if necessary.

-developed with the ultimate purpose of automatically extract growth information from scales, like number of circuli bands and intracirculi spacings.
+Developed with the ultimate purpose of automatically extract growth information from scales, like number of circuli bands and intracirculi spacings.

-this tool is meant to be easily deployable
+This tool is meant to be easily deployable...

+The system pipeline works as follows (i) detect focus, (ii) extract radial transects from focus, (iii) detect ciculi bands...

 ### Current usage constraints
   - One scale per image